dogukanteber/ash/README.md

 ## Credit

-The project is built with the help of [Stephan Brennan](https://github.com/brenns10)'s blog about Linux shells.
+I have started to build this project with the help of [Stephan Brennan](https://github.com/brenns10)'s blog about Linux shells.
 You can check out the blog from [here](https://brennan.io/2015/01/16/write-a-shell-in-c/).
 Credit goes to him for creating such a great content.